cd-javier/tic-tac-toe/README.md

             placeToken
             printBoard

     Function Players
         Array with two players
             Each player is an object (constructor)
             Symbol is 1 and 2

+        Variable activePlayer, is player one

         Function switch players
+            If activePlayer is player 1, then it reassigns activePlayer to player 2

         RETURN:
             Active player
             Switch player

+    Function GameFlow
+        Variable board is GameBoard
+        Variable players is Players

+        Function announcePlayer
+            Logs on the console which player's turn it is.

+        Function play
+            Takes two variables, x and y
+            Places a token on the board on x and y coordinates with the active player's symbol Prints the board.
+            Announces

+        Anonymous IIFE
+            Starts the game by printing the board and announcing which player's turn it is.

+        RETURN
+            play

+    IIFE UI

+    Varibale game is GameFlow